aerogear/charmil/README.md

 Charmil SDK will typically be introduced into two different CLI

 - Host CLI - CLI that is being used by end user that can embed one or more Plugins CLI
-- Plugins CLI - Separate CLI that can be also embeeded into host CLI
+- Plugins CLI - Separate CLI that can be also embedded into host CLI

 ## Components